clairefinley/clairefinley.github.io/content/authors/admin/_index.md

     date_end: ''
     summary: |2-
       My research involves jointly constraining accretion rates and circumplanetary disk properties of wide planets, utilizing imaging from the UV to the mid-infrared to characterize these planets and their disks
-  - position: OSTEM Summer Intern (Code 693)
+  - position: OSTEM Summer Intern
     company_name: NASA Goddard Space Flight Center
     company_url: ''
     company_logo: ''